phoawb/Calculator/README.md

 # Calculator in the browser

 This is a calculator in the browser as a part of [The Odin Project](https://www.theodinproject.com).
+The logic is built according to The Odin Project's instruction so it might not behave as a regular calculator at all times.
+For more information, see the [project page](https://www.theodinproject.com/lessons/foundations-calculator).

 ## Roadmap